asreview/asreview/docs/source/lab/asreview_models.rst

 ************
 .. note::

   This is an official extension for ASReview.
-See `asreview-nemo <https://github.com/asreview/asreview-nemo>`__ for the repository.
+See `asreview-dory <https://github.com/asreview/asreview-dory>`__ for the repository.

-ASReview New Exciting MOdels (NEMO) is a Python package that, when installed, offers ASReview users access to newer, larger, and more advanced models.
+ASReview Dory is a Python package that, when installed, offers ASReview users access to newer, larger, and more advanced models.
 Having these models in a separate Python package allows you to experiment with newer and more complex models, whilst at the same time keeping the ASReview package lightweight and fast!

 Installation
 ============
-Installing ASReview NEMO works like any other Python package.
-Simply install NEMO using the following command:
+Installing ASReview Dory works like any other Python package.
+Simply install Dory using the following command:

 .. code:: bash

-	pip install asreview-nemo
+	pip install asreview-dory

-After installation, the ASReview NEMO models are available in two models: l2, for multilingual datasets, and h4, for learning on semantics from your dataset.
+After installation, the ASReview Dory models are available in two models: l2, for multilingual datasets, and h3, for learning on semantics from your dataset.
 Moreover, under Custom you can mix and match even more feature extractors and classifiers.

 .. tip::